A literature review in 202o showed that half (48%) of adults with Panic Disorder experienced

 It is generally understood that panic attacks can be triggered by a misinterpretation of a physiological response.
 It’s easy to see how caffeine’s affect on the central nervous system could mistakenly trigger a fear response that triggers the panic attack.
 This has been the case with some people I work with, although others do not report any association between their use of caffeine and panic attacks.

-Caffeine toxicity can also produce an array of symptoms that can look similar to many categories of anxiety disorders, and in some cases, even psychosis!
-Some people in the medical profession believe that people are often misdiagnosed and medicated unnecessarily when they are actually suffering from the effects of caffeine.
+Caffeine toxicity can also produce an array of symptoms that can look similar to many categories of anxiety disorders, and in some cases, even sever mental health conditions like psychosis!
+Some people in the medical profession believe that people are often misdiagnosed with serious mental health conditions and medicated unnecessarily when they are actually suffering from the effects of caffeine.